Authentic Montessori Education at A Growing Place

 What is the Montessori method?

 It is a whole system of education from birth throughout life, based on the work of Maria Montessori (1870-1952).
 A Growing Place is planned to meet the needs of children from a little before age 3 until about age 6.
-The classroom pattern, the materials, and the directresses are all part of the child’s experience.
+The classroom pattern, the materials, and the guides are all part of the child’s experience.
 Each child’s unique way of learning is accommodated as we introduce materials that appeal to that child’s exact needs throughout the school year.
 Each child progresses at his or her own pace.

-Careful observations on the part of the directresses allow us to prepare the classroom with materials for the children’s needs.
+Careful observations on the part of the guides allow us to prepare the classroom with materials for the children’s needs.
 The classroom materials are rotated and changed as the children grow and need new experiences.
 The children have freedom of choice within limits that allow them to make the most of the classroom environment while feeling safe and being empowered.

 There is a wide selection of materials in our classroom.
 They have been developed from years of Montessori experience.
 The materials are beautiful and inviting to all children.
 Concepts gained through use of these materials allow the child to progress from concrete perceptions to the more abstract.
 The materials are designed to be sequential in nature, each activity building toward the next bit of discovery for the child.
 Materials are usually self correcting so the child can be excited about them: “I did it myself!”